GemHunt/CoinSorter/README.md

 **Usage:**
 * A new Python version is being planned.
-* As the old C# code is being dumped there no code working to use or download at this point.
+* All C# code is being dropped from the project and will no long be maintained.
-* The new conveyors need to be documented and linked here.
+* The new conveyors need to be documented and linked here, but in general everything is in [one Rhino 3D file.](https://github.com/GemHunt/CoinSorter/blob/master/hardware/conveyors/endMount/endMount.3dm)
-* [View the old parts list and documentation](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/conveyors.md) for the conveyors and the [CAD files](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/).
+* [View the old parts list and documentation](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/conveyors.md) for the conveyors and the [old CAD files](https://github.com/GemHunt/CoinSorter/tree/master/hardware/conveyors/).

 **How to Contribute & Participate**
 * Buy and build the kit yourself.
 (I need to post the kit on eBay...)